gykovacs/smote_variants/README.md

-# smote_variants
+# SMOTE-variants

-A collection of 85 minority oversampling techniques
+The repository of the package has been moved to http://github.com/analyticalmindsltd/smote_variants